m-haziq/bypass-google-recaptcha-v2/README.md

 # bypass-google-recaptcha-v2
-Bypassing Google RE Captcha V2 Using 2Captcha
+Bypassing Google RE Captcha V2 Using 2Captcha and Selenium.